fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 - Another tool to note: [ImageMagick](http://www.imagemagick.org/script/index.php).
 - Create a simple website with GitHub Pages.

+### Useful References
+[GitHub Markdown Reference Guide](https://guides.github.com/features/mastering-markdown/) and a more [stylized PDF](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
+This [Markdown sandbox](http://daringfireball.net/projects/markdown/dingus) allows you to experiment and see what your Markdown will look like in HTML and on a webpage.

+If you haven't found it already, I highly recommend that you use [Atom](https://atom.io) as your text editor.

 ## 3: Digital Publishing

 We'll use our new knowledge of the command line and several tutorials to help us install Jekyll (which is what GitHub uses) and manage our websites more easily.
 First, we'll talk about different strategies for and reasons why you might want to be more hands on with your own digital presence.

 ### Before class (why you might care about your own website)
+It is not necessary to read each of these in great depth, but you should skim through each to take away what you find interesting.
+This reading list is a bit long simply to provide a number of perspectives and considerations, not because they are all essential readings.

 Christopher P. Long, [The Googled Graduate Student](http://cplong.org/2013/09/the-googled-graduate-student/).

 Jentery Sayers, [Do You Need Your Own Website while on the Job Market](http://www.chronicle.com/blogs/profhacker/do-you-need-your-own-website-while-on-the-job-market/35825).